$33M

 %20(2).png)

-Often referred to as “The Mel Robbins for business,” Erin Hatzikostas is an internationally recognized leader on the impact of authenticity in the workplace.
+Often referred to as “The Mel Robbins for business,” Erin Hatzikostas is the top keynote speaker on authenticity in the workplace.

 Don’t conform to the norm.